Sanctification & Union with Christ (2 units)

 The word “evangelism” means taking the good news about salvation through Jesus Christ to other people.
 Jesus came to preach the gospel to the poor, and He is still doing that today through us, because we are His body (1 Corinthians 12:27).
 How do we learn to evangelize?
 Mainly by doing it.
 This is a “field experience” course, which involves witnessing for at least one and a half hours a week, turning in weekly lists of the people witnessed to, reading a missionary book (supplied) and writing five pages of notes on it.

-Saturday Seminar – June 1, 2019, 9AM-3PM – The Power of Intercessory Prayer (2 units)
+Saturday Seminar – One Saturday, 9AM-3PM – (2 units)